LEARN

 Colour Adult:

 T.p. purpuratus: Male-olive/brown crown and occiput; brownish tinge on ear coverts; dark brown, v-shaped band on scapulars and tertials; cobalt blue lower back and rump; violet/blue carpal edge; green underwing coverts; green central tail feathers tipped with black, with violet tipped, black margined lateral feathers.
-Bill olive/yellow with grey at base.
+Beak olive/yellow with grey at base.
 Eye ring grey.
 Eye yellow//brown.
 Female-scapulars and tertials paler brown; lateral tail feathers banded with green before tips and black at tips; outer webs of lateral tail feathers missing black margins.

 T.p. viridiceps: Both adults green crown, occiput and nape.